tyooma/pixi_shapes/README.md

 - shapes falls down
 - falling is controlled by gravity value
 - ability to increase / decrease gravity value by click on the buttons
+- ability to increase / decrease shapes per second value by click on the buttons

 ## Used technologies:
 - HTML5